5 ways to keep your singers focused in choir rehearsals

 Make sure your singers have plenty of opportunity to socialise.
-Consider a tea break during rehearsal or invite members to join you for a drink in the local pub or bar afterwards.
-This way when you need them to be quiet and concentrate on the music in rehearsal they will know that there is plenty of opportunity to catch up with friends later.
-In addition to this choir social events are a good way to further the bond between members.
+Consider a refreshment break during rehearsal or invite members to join you for a drink in the local pub or bar afterwards.
+This way when you need them to be quiet and concentrate on the music in rehearsal, they will know that there is plenty of opportunity to catch up with friends later.
+In addition to this arranging social events for your choir is a good way to further the bond between members.
 We hold events twice a year for our choirs at which they can be as noisy as they like!

 Don’t forget to laugh